AphexConsulting/grunt-cordova/README.md

 grunt.loadNpmTasks('grunt-cordova');
 ```

+This plugin works on OSX, it might work on Linux and it just might work on Windows as well.

+You need to have git on your path.

 You also need to have the android command line utilities on your path.
 Try 'adb' on the command-line to see if it works.
 If it doesn't,
 search the internet for now.